 Rear door toward the roof line

-Set the swing-door end facing the eave where the crew is working to keep walk-in loading and ground-throw paths aligned.
+Set the swing-door end of the bin to face the eave where you are working for efficient walk-in loading access.

 Surface protection